Dmytro Boiko

 Dmytro Boiko (Дмитро Бойко; born 16 January 1986) is a Ukrainian sabre fencer.

+Biography

-Boiko won the silver medal in the sabre team event at the 2006 World Fencing Championships after losing to France in the final.
-He accomplished this with his teammates Volodymyr Lukashenko, Oleh Shturbabin and Vladislav Tretiak.
+Boiko won a silver medal in the sabre team event at the 2006 World Fencing Championships, after losing to France in the final.
+He accomplished this with his teammates Volodymyr Lukashenko, Oleh Shturbabin, and Vladislav Tretiak.

 Boiko was educated at the Lviv State University of Physical Culture.
-He married fellow sabre fencer Olha Kharlan in August 2014.
+He married Ukrainian Olympic sabre fencer Olha Kharlan in August 2014.
+They later divorced.